sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - We will enable the feature for the subscription ID you shared in the sign up form.
 If you haven't responded, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxdDENSpgZtIq581m55eAQpURURXNEw4UkpTOEdNVTVXSllLQVhBUUo0US4u)

-- MQTT capability is currently supported only in Central US EUAP region
+- MQTT broker functionality in Event Grid is currently supported only in Central US EUAP region

 - Resource Group:
     Use portal to create a resource group called "MQTT-Pri-Prev-rg1"

 - To deploy the resources such as clients, topicspaces, etc. you can use Azure CLI, ARM client, etc. as per your preference.
 We have proivded a set of Azure CLI commands for your reference [here](/Azure%20CLI/README.md).

-- To connect to the new MQTT feature, the clients must be authenticated using X.509 certificates.
+- To connect to the new MQTT broker functionality in Event Grid, the clients must be authenticated using X.509 certificates.
 Clients can be authenticated using a CA signed certificate or a thumbprint of a self-signed certificate.
 Please see the [client authentication section](#client-authentication).
     - CA certificate is also a nested resource under the namespace, so each scenario will provide instructions on how to load a CA certificate vs. how to use self-signed certificate.
 Once the client is connected regular pub/sub operations will work.

 - To test the message pub/sub, you can use any of your favorite tools.
 However, we provided sample code in Python using the Paho MQTT client.
 You can clone the repo and use it for testing.